space_object:create_index() | Tarantool

 A function could make a key using only the first letter of a string field.

-1. Make a space.
+1. Create a space.
 The space needs a primary-key field, which is not the field that we will use for the functional index:

-2. Make a function.
+2. Create a function.
 The function expects a tuple.
-In this example it will work on tuple[2] because the key source is field number 2 in what we will insert.
+In this example, it will work on tuple[2] because the key source is field number 2 in what we will insert.
 Use string.sub() from the string module to get the first character:

 3. Make the function persistent using the box.schema.func.create function: